sj-cha/mattersim-LR/MODEL_CARD.md

 ### Recommendations

-For any appications related simulations of surfaces, interfaces, and systems with long-range interactions, the results are often qualitatively correct.
+For any applications related simulations of surfaces, interfaces, and systems with long-range interactions, the results are often qualitatively correct.
 For quantitative results, the model needs to be fine-tuned.